melaniedavila/cellranger-aws-pipeline/docs/Architecture.md

 - `reference.json`
 - `version`

+Our executables expect unarchived reference transcriptomes to have this directory structure.

+#### `software`

 The software can be downloaded from [10X Genomics][10x-genomics-downloads] and [Illumina][illumina-downloads], respectively.

-The files under `oligo_sequences` can be found under this repo's own `oligo_sequences` directory.
-These files include sample index and ADT/HTO oligo sequences.

-2. Establish a `10-data-backup` bucket with the following structure.
-Of note, our pipeline itself will export data in a way that conforms with our desired structure.
-We only need to add the bcl fil(s) in the `10-data-backup/raw_data/` directory.
+We mirror these files in our S3 bucket to provide a consistent and reliable way of downloading these softwares for use in our automation.

+### `10-data-backup`

+We have an s3 bucket called `10-data-backup`.
+The cellranger pipeline reads raw data from this bucket, exports processed data and analysis results to this bucket.
+The cellranger pipeline consumes raw data on a per-experiment basis by downloading the files under `10-data-backup/<experiment_name>/raw_data/`.

+We sometimes start with fastqs, instead of bcls, in which case:

+- we don't need to run a processing step;
+- and the fastq files must be uploaded manually according to our naming convention.

+TODO: document naming convetions for experiment name, fastqs

+Note that we do not have any naming conventions around bcl archives.

+For example:
 ```
 10x-data-backup
 	experiment_name